Alexander C. Karp Sells 638,629 Shares of Palantir Technologies Inc. (NYSE:PLTR) Stock

-Palantir Technologies Inc. (NYSE:PLTR) insider Alexander C. Karp sold 638,629 shares of Palantir Technologies stock in a transaction that occurred on Wednesday, April 21st.
-The stock was sold at an average price of $22.37, for a total value of $14,286,130.73.
-Following the completion of the sale, the insider now owns 7,068,787 shares in the company, valued at $158,128,765.19.
-The sale was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
+Palantir Technologies Inc. (NYSE:PLTR) insider Alexander C. Karp sold 638,629 shares of the company’s stock in a transaction on Monday, April 19th.
+The stock was sold at an average price of $21.86, for a total transaction of $13,960,429.94.
+Following the transaction, the insider now owns 7,068,787 shares in the company, valued at approximately $154,523,683.82.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.

 Alexander C. Karp also recently made the following trade(s):

+A number of hedge funds have recently modified their holdings of the business.
+Wells Fargo & Company MN purchased a new stake in Palantir Technologies in the 3rd quarter worth $307,000.
+Truist Financial Corp purchased a new position in shares of Palantir Technologies during the 3rd quarter worth about $126,000.
+Captrust Financial Advisors bought a new stake in shares of Palantir Technologies during the 3rd quarter worth approximately $79,000.
+IHT Wealth Management LLC purchased a new stake in Palantir Technologies in the third quarter worth $255,000.
+Finally, Schonfeld Strategic Advisors LLC bought a new position in shares of Palantir Technologies in the third quarter worth about $447,000.
+Institutional investors and hedge funds own 10.13% of the company’s stock.

-PLTR has been the topic of a number of recent analyst reports.
-Royal Bank of Canada lifted their price objective on Palantir Technologies from $15.00 to $27.00 and gave the stock a “sector perform” rating in a research report on Wednesday, February 17th.
+Several research analysts recently weighed in on PLTR shares.
+Jefferies Financial Group boosted their price target on shares of Palantir Technologies from $30.00 to $40.00 and gave the stock a “buy” rating in a report on Friday, February 12th.
+Wolfe Research started coverage on shares of Palantir Technologies in a report on Thursday.
+They issued a “market perform” rating on the stock.
+Royal Bank of Canada lifted their price objective on Palantir Technologies from $15.00 to $27.00 and gave the stock a “sector perform” rating in a report on Wednesday, February 17th.
 They noted that the move was a valuation call.
-Citigroup downgraded shares of Palantir Technologies from a “neutral” rating to a “sell” rating and upped their target price for the stock from $10.00 to $15.00 in a research report on Wednesday, January 13th.
-Credit Suisse Group initiated coverage on shares of Palantir Technologies in a research note on Tuesday, March 16th.
-They set an “underperform” rating and a $20.00 price objective on the stock.
-William Blair lowered shares of Palantir Technologies from a “market perform” rating to an “underperform” rating in a report on Tuesday, February 16th.
-Finally, Zacks Investment Research cut Palantir Technologies from a “buy” rating to a “hold” rating in a research report on Thursday, April 15th.
-Four investment analysts have rated the stock with a sell rating, three have given a hold rating and two have assigned a buy rating to the stock.
-Palantir Technologies currently has a consensus rating of “Hold” and an average target price of $24.00.
+Morgan Stanley raised their price target on Palantir Technologies from $17.00 to $19.00 and gave the stock an “underweight” rating in a report on Wednesday, February 17th.
+They noted that the move was a valuation call.
+Finally, The Goldman Sachs Group raised shares of Palantir Technologies from a “neutral” rating to a “buy” rating and increased their price target for the stock from $13.00 to $34.00 in a report on Wednesday, February 17th.
+Four analysts have rated the stock with a sell rating, four have issued a hold rating and two have assigned a buy rating to the company.
+Palantir Technologies has an average rating of “Hold” and an average price target of $24.00.

-A number of large investors have recently modified their holdings of the stock.
-Wells Fargo & Company MN purchased a new stake in Palantir Technologies during the third quarter valued at approximately $307,000.
-Truist Financial Corp purchased a new position in shares of Palantir Technologies in the third quarter worth $126,000.
-Captrust Financial Advisors purchased a new position in shares of Palantir Technologies in the third quarter worth $79,000.
-IHT Wealth Management LLC purchased a new position in shares of Palantir Technologies in the third quarter worth $255,000.
-Finally, Schonfeld Strategic Advisors LLC purchased a new position in shares of Palantir Technologies in the third quarter worth $447,000.
-Institutional investors own 10.13% of the company’s stock.

 Palantir Technologies Inc builds and deploys software platforms for the intelligence community in the United States to assist in counterterrorism investigations and operations.
 The company provides Palantir Gotham, a software platform for government operatives in the defense and intelligence sectors, which enables users to identify patterns hidden deep within datasets, ranging from signals intelligence sources to reports from confidential informants, as well as facilitates the handoff between analysts and operational users, helping operators plan and execute real-world responses to threats that have been identified within the platform.